NoobDev54/The-Noob-Dev-Panel/README.md

 # The-Noob-Dev-Panel
-I got bored and made this use it if you like (Please do not chnage credits if you will use it :)
+I got bored and made this use it if you like (Credit me for the code please :)  <3